teststaybaka/node-cascading/README.md

 Access the nodejs http server by `dispatcher.server` to do whatever you want.

 ## Basic routing
 Mapping a url to a handler is done by matching regular expression.
-You could provide a RegExp object explicitly or use a string which is gonna be converted to a RegExp laterly.
+You could provide a RegExp object explicitly or use a string which will be converted into a RegExp laterly.
 ```javascript
 dispatcher.get('/url', function(request, response, match) {
     // something to do here